 But, please keep this secret to yourself! 😉

-This is a very easy levada walk in Madeira.
+What to do in Madeira?
+This is a very easy Levada walk in Madeira.
 It’s totally flat so no climbing is needed 🙂

 Your starting point will be at Ribeiro Frio where you can park your car and start the hike.

 In less than 60 minutes you will get to the Vereda dos Balcões – Fab!
 Is that not right?!